Uvecrep/CSCI2270/README.md

-# CSCI2270
+# CU Boulder Computer Science Coursework

-All coursework for CSCI2270 - Data Structures in Fall 2018
+A git repo for hosting my computer science work so that I have it backed up in a safe place for reference.